 The IBNR reserve is generally subject to a greater degree of uncertainty than the estimation of the cost of settling claims already notified to the Company, where more information about the claim event is generally available.
 It includes an allowance for any consistent under or over-estimation in the case reserves.
 The IBNR review is conducted on a class of business basis.
 The in-house actuarial team conducts the assessment which is subject to an internal peer review process.
 Standard actuarial methodologies are used to evaluate and determine the IBNR reserves for all areas of the business including loss development methods and the analysis of individual cases in more volatile lines as appropriate.
-The Company's actuaries determine the appropriate segmentation of data from which the adequacy of the reserve can be established.
+The Company's actuaries determine and select the most appropriate actuarial method to adopt for each business class.
+They also determine the appropriate segmentation of data from which the adequacy of the reserve can be established.
 A point estimate is determined from these detailed reviews and the sum of these point estimates for each class of business provides the overall actuarial point estimate for the IBNR reserve for the Company.

 The ultimate process by which the actual carried reserves are determined takes into account both the actuarial point estimate and numerous other internal and external factors such as claims initiatives and economic conditions in the Philippines.
+To ensure local regulatory compliance, the Company engaged an external actuary to review the analysis and certify the reasonableness of the reserves.